Pu Luong Nature Reserve Trekking: Ultimate Travel Guide

 A highlight in this trekking route is Lan village, home to the Black Thai people, renowned for their traditional weaving handicraft.
 So, what can you do?
 There’re various activities for you: directly see and touch the ancient looms bringing back the old color of time, experience weaving with local Thai ladies, and admire the intricate and meaningful patterns of their handwoven fabrics.
 And don’t miss out to delve into the importance of fabric and this handicraft in local life, especially women!

-Trekking from Ban Cong village to bamboo raft area
+Route 3: Trekking from Ban Cong village to bamboo raft area

 Start your trek from a suspension bridge—a familiar sight in Northern Vietnam and always make travelers excited to see.
 Then, follow the gentle flow of the Cham River, you will discover the unique water wood wheels used by the Thai people for farming and daily life.

-At the end of the path, you will see a bamboo rafting area where you can relax by the cool stream or enjoy a fun bamboo rafting experience with locals.
+At the end of the path, you will see a bamboo rafting areawhere you can relax by the cool stream or enjoy a fun bamboo rafting experience with locals.
 Such a leisure and accessible to every traveler!

 More challenging trekking paths in Pu Luong Nature Reserve

-Hiking to Pu Luong peak
+Route 3: Hiking to Pu Luong peak

 Are you curious about the name “Pu Luong”?
 In Thai language, this means “the highest peak in the village”, also known as the name of the highest mountain there – Pu Luong peak standing at 1,700 meters.
 This moderately challenging hike rewards you with the majestic nature and biodiversity of the Nature Reserve.